What are half-cut solar panels?

-But if the hair dryer is on low power - that is, if you reduce the amount of current that the appliance is using - the wire doesn’t get quite as warm.
+But if the hair dryer is on low power - that is, if you reduce the amount of current that the appliance is using - the plug doesn’t get quite as warm.
 This is because with less current draw, the electrical resistance drops too.

 This is one reason why half-cut cells make more efficient panels.
-When a solar cell is half the size, it has half the surface area to collect light, and so it will generate only half the electricity of the original cell.
+When a solar cell is half the size, it has half the surface area to collect light, and so it will generate only half the current of the original cell.

 With the maximum electrical current cut in half, a half-cut cell has 25% less resistance than the original full-sized solar cell.